 Action Steps Estimated Completion Date: 1.
-Implement the Comprehensive Plan amendments outlined in the Evaluation and Appraisal Report December 2011 2.
-Complete implementation of the Electronic Plan Management System by enabling on-line payments through Innoprise June 2012 Allow for select payment of development and permit fees through existing Citizen's Portal 3.
+Implement the Comprehensive Plan amendments outlined in the Evaluation and Appraisal Report May, 2013 2.
+Complete implementation of the Electronic Plan Management System by enabling on-line payments through Innoprise December, 2012 Allow for select payment of development and permit fees through existing Citizen's Portal 3.
 Reduce application review time through improved coordination between the planning department, the office of the City Attorney, and the office of the City Clerk.
 Consider designating a single person to be responsible for moving applications among departments.
-December 2011 Create a flow chart, or other summary, of the development review process sufficient to show stakeholders how an application progresses from submittal to final approval.
-Document should indicate the roles of Gainesville Regional Utilities, of the City Attorney's Office, of the City Clerk's office, of the several general government departments, of the several quasi-judicial boards, and of the City Commission in the development review process. • Evaluate Gainesville Regional Utility's role in the development review process to ensure that all utility-related requirements have a basis in the Land Development Code.
+Complete Create a flow chart, or other summary, of the development review process sufficient to show stakeholders how an application progresses from submittal to final approval.

+Document should indicate the roles of Gainesville Regional Utilities, of the City Attorney's Office, of the City Clerk's office, of the several general government departments, of the several quasi-judicial boards, and of the City Commission in the development review process. - Evaluate Gainesville Regional Utility's role in the development review process to ensure that all utility-related requirements have a basis in the Land Development Code.
 4. Develop petition regarding mixed use zoning districts, activity centers, and large scale retail to bring forward to the Plan Board and City Commission TBD 5.
-Develop approach to continue updating the Land Development Code December 2011

-6. Work with the Community Development Review Committee (CDRC) appointed by the City Commission to review Development Review Processes city-wide.
-June 2012 Support meetings of Committee through 2011 Develop the Committee's recommendations for review by City Commission 7.
-Work with Planning Consultant to amend the Comprehensive Plan and Land Development Code On-going Implement Future Land Use Element Policy 1.2.7 and 1.2.10, Future Land Use Element Objective 1.3 (and its related policies), Transportation Mobility Element Policy 2.1.10, Urban Design Element Objective 1.3 (and its related policies), Urban Design Element Policy 1.1.7, Urban Design Element Policy 1.1.8, and Urban Design Element Policy 1.4.1.
+Develop approach to continue updating the Land Development Code On-going 6.
+Work with the Community Development Review Committee (CDRC) appointed by the City Commission to review Development Review Processes city-wide.
+Complete Support meetings of Committee through 2011 Develop the Committee's recommendations for review by City Commission 7.
+Work with Planning Consultant to amend the Comprehensive Plan and Land Development Code On-going ■ Implement Future Land Use Element Policy 1.2.7 and 1.2.10, Future Land Use Element Objective 1.3 (and its related policies), Transportation Mobility Element Policy 2.1.10, Urban Design Element Objective 1.3 (and its related policies), Urban Design Element Policy 1.1.7, Urban Design Element Policy 1.1.8, and Urban Design Element Policy 1.4.1.
 Increase transparency of Land Development Code by reducing the use of zoning overlays and providing graphical depictions of rules where appropriate.
-8. Update Land Development Code in an effort to ensure transparency and readability of the Code September 2012
+8. Update Land Development Code in an effort to ensure transparency and readability of the Code while establishing appropriate Urban Form.
+August, 2013

-- Adoption of the Comprehensive Plan Amendments by the City Commission - Innoprise-user ability to pay fees on-line - CDRC recommendations developed and reviewed by City Commission - Petition regarding mixed-use activity centers and large-scale retail approved by Plan Board and adopted by City Commission - Approach for modifications to Land Development Code approved by City Commission - Updates to the Land Development Code are adopted by the City Commission
+- Adoption of the Comprehensive Plan Amendments by the City Commission and forwarding to State Department of Economic Opportunity as of May, 2013 - Innoprise-user ability to pay fees on-line as of December, 2013 - Petition regarding mixed-use activity centers and large-scale retail approved by Plan Board and adopted by City Commission - Approach for modifications to Land Development Code approved by City Commission - Form Based updates to the Land Development Code are adopted by the City Commission in August, 2013

-INITIATIVE 2.5 CONTINUE TO POSITION CITY TO TAKE ADVANTAGE OF INNOVATION ECONOMY AND IDENTIFY PLAN FOR INNOVATION ZONE NEAR UNIVERSITY
+INITIATIVE 2.4: CONTINUE TO POSITION CITY TO TAKE ADVANTAGE OF INNOVATION ECONOMY AND IMPLEMENT THE PLAN FOR INNOVATION ZONE NEAR UF & OTHER SURROUNDING AREAS

-Champion: Erik Bredfeldt, Director of Planning and Development Services
+Champion: Erik Bredfeldt, Interim Director of Planning and Development Services